-Stand and its partners launched Teach Kindness to make schools across the country safer, thriving learning environments for all children.
-By teaching kids social-emotional learning through practicing kindness on a regular basis and managing their emotions, actions, and statements, they become better equipped to navigate our complex world.
+Teach Kindness is a program of Stand for Children and its partners, launched to make schools across the country safer, thriving learning environments for all children.
+Using best-in-class social-emotional learning activities to teach kids to practice kindness on a regular basis, they become more aware of their emotions and more compassionate in their words, actions, and reactions.

 Research demonstrates that schools which intentionally and systematically teach kindness enhance students’ sense of safety, support, and acceptance.
 As a result, more students succeed in school and in life.
 Learn what the research says.